RichardReed/RetirementCalc/README.txt

 	The brackets include the standard deduction plus a single dependent.

-Before age 60, all excess expenses or savings come out of or go into non-IRA.

-Age 60 and after, if income > expenses, the excess goes into non-IRA.
+If income > expenses, the excess goes into non-IRA.

-Age 60 and after, if expenses > income, the shortfall is withdrawn from IRA.
+If expenses > income, the shortfall is withdrawn from IRA.
 The exception is that money to pay income_tax is withdrawn from non-IRA savings.

-Age 60 and after, a set amount is transferred from IRA to non-IRA each year.
+A set amount is transferred from IRA to non-IRA each year.
 This is taxed and the taxes are withdrawn from the non-IRA along with other income taxes.
-This money should be adjusted to so both IRA and non-IRA funds to run out the same year.
+Adjusted this money so both IRA and non-IRA funds to run out the same year.

 No Savings goes into the IRA account -> Any savings goes to non-IRA

 TESTING
 	Testing is based on the results from numbers run through TestCalculations.xlsx.
 Provided the program results are within +/- $2 of the spread sheet, I consider the program correct.

-BUGS
-The IRA Account value is off by $3 at age 72, which increases to $64 at age 92.
-There is probably a bug causing this, but the small amount has a neglegable affect on the results.